 (9) Examine and admit the official records of the department, subject to full opportunity, including the opportunity to request a continuance if needed, for cross-examination and rebuttal by the petitioner;

-(10) Examine and admit public records, including but not limited to maps, policy and procedure manuals, breath testing equipment manuals and the Washington state patrol breath test section web site at any time before and during the hearing, subject to full opportunity, including the opportunity to request a continuance if needed, for cross-examination and rebuttal by the petitioner;
+(10) Examine and admit public records including, but not limited to, maps, policy and procedure manuals, breath testing equipment manuals and the Washington state patrol breath test section web site at any time before, during, or after the hearing, subject to full opportunity, including the opportunity to request a continuance if needed, for cross-examination and rebuttal by the petitioner;

 (11) Regulate the course of the hearing and take any appropriate action necessary to maintain order during the hearing;

 (12) Permit or require oral argument or briefs and determine the time limits for submission thereof;

 (14) Recess the hearing to a later time to accommodate scheduling conflicts.
 Hearings are ordinarily scheduled to be one hour in length;

 (15) Take any other action necessary and authorized by any applicable statute or rule; and

 (16) Waive any requirement of these rules unless petitioner shows that he or she would be prejudiced by such a waiver.

 (1) In the event that the person who requested an interview or hearing is not available at the time it is scheduled via the manner of appearance directed in the notice of interview or hearing, or as subsequently modified in writing or orally on the record, no interview or hearing shall be held.
 An order of default shall be entered and the department's proposed action shall be sustained.

 (2) A person who fails to appear at an interview waives his or her right to request a formal hearing.